 If you prefer the more old-fashioned route, you can pour the wine into a decanter, however, you'll still have to wait anywhere from a few minutes to several hours for the wine to begin to show.
-That said, when it comes to older vintages and delicate wines, decanters are a fantastic option.
+That said, when it comes to older vintages and delicate wines, decanters are a fantastic option and especially necessary to separate any wine sediment.
 But for that bold, young, tannic red, decanters just won't do.
-In the interest of saving time without sacrificing results, an aerator is your best bet.
+In the interest of saving time without sacrificing results, a wine aerator is your best bet.
 It works instantly.
 Just pour and sip.

 Have you ever opened up a bottle of wine and been hit by waves of alcohol fumes or found it smells like matchsticks?
 Your wine isn't off, it just needs to be aerated.
 And you'll be thankful if you do.
 Once allowing these undesirable aromas to blow off, you can get to the heart of the wine and experience the finer nuances it has to offer.